-The good thing about DSS tenants is that their source is generally reliable because it comes direct from the government.
+The good thing about DSS tenants is that their income source is generally reliable because it comes direct from the government.
 That seems to be more reliable than a salary at the moment.

 4) Payment goes straight to the landlord

-At the end of the day, DSS tenant or not, anyone can be an asshole and fall in arrears with payments.
 My point being, payment is just a little more assuring with DSS tenants because the council can’t exactly leg it.

 5) Landlords With DSS Tenants Could Receive a Grant Of £3,500 To Make Their Property More Energy Efficient

 “Warm Front” is a government-funded scheme which provides grants to make a home warmer, healthier and more energy-efficient.

 The grant provides energy-efficiency advice and a package of insulation and heating improvements tailored to each property up to the value of £3,500.
 Some homes that need oil central heating may receive a grant of up to £6,000.

 Warm Front Grants are for people who own their home or rent it from a private landlord AND are on certain benefits.
 One of the benefits listed is “Housing Benefit”, which is why this is particularly useful for landlords with DSS tenants.